rorymiller/referees-rebuttal-2/draft2.md

 > majority of the patients in the study are exposed to a POC test that
 > has not been as fully validated."

-Two referees are unclear about which of the iStat troponin assays clinicians will use in this study.
+Two referees were unclear about which of the iStat troponin assays clinicians will use in this study.

 Currently there is only one registered (on market) iStat troponin I